Iota Antliae

-Iota Antliae, Latinized from ι Antliae, is a single, orange-hued star in the southern constellation of Antlia.
+Iota Antliae is a single, orange-hued star in the southern constellation of Antlia.
+Its identifier is a Bayer designation that is Latinized from ι Antliae, and abbreviated Iot Ant or ι Ant, respectively.
 It has an apparent visual magnitude of +4.60, making it a faint naked eye star.
 From parallax measurements, the distance to this star can be estimated as 63.64 ± 0.5 pc.
 It is drifting further away with a radial velocity of 2 km/s.

 The spectrum of Iota Antliae matches a stellar classification of K1 III, indicating that this is an evolved star that is now in its giant phase.
-Having exhausted the supply of hydrogen at its core, the star has expanded and it now spans 12 times the radius of the Sun.
+Having exhausted the supply of hydrogen at its core, the star has expanded and it now spans 11 times the radius of the Sun.
 It is a red clump giant, indicating it is on the horizontal branch and is generating energy through helium fusion.
 The star is 3.32 billion years old with 1.55 times the Sun's mass.
-It is radiating 67 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,892 K.
+It is radiating 58 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,892 K.

+Planetary system

+Two super-Jovian planets around Iota Antilae (or HD 94890), detected by the radial velocity method, were reported in 2025.